 The eight estuarine systems sampled under this Project include:

 The pesticide sampling is undertaken at these estuaries twice a month throughout the wet season when land based runoff is expected to be at its highest, approximately November through to May.
-The process of collecting these samples is via-land base in situ grab samples which are representative of the ambient pesticide conditions at the time of sampling.
-The samples are then analysed for a suite of 22 different pesticides detected throughout the MWI Catchments.
+The process of collecting these samples was via-land base in situ grab samples which were representative of the ambient pesticide conditions at the time of sampling.
+The samples were then analysed for a suite of 22 different pesticides detected throughout the MWI Catchments.

-The two samples collected each month under this Project are coordinated alongside of the Department of Environment and Science ambient monitoring program.
-The Project has been developed this way in order to provide a more robust dataset for understanding the ambient pesticide concentrations in our region’s waterways.
+The two samples collected each month under this Project were coordinated alongside of the Department of Environment and Science ambient monitoring program.
+The Project was been developed this way in order to provide a more robust dataset for understanding the ambient pesticide concentrations in our region’s waterways.

 The objective of this Estuary Sampling Project is to improve the confidence in estuary level reporting for pesticide data used by the HR2RP in formulating the Mackay, Whitsunday and Isaac Waterways Health Report Card.

 The Estuary Sampling Project is delivered by Reef Catchments through funding from the Mackay-Whitsunday-Isaac Healthy Rivers to Reef Partnership.